knowledge-computing/mapkurator-doc/docs/modules/spot.md

   - Spotter-v2: The appoach adopts a novel feature sampling strategy that samples relevant image features around the target points for predicting boundary points, which leads to enhanced detection and recognition performance.
 Code: TBD.

 - Training Process
-  - Pretrain: We train the models with the synthetic datasets.
+  - Pretrain: We train the TESTR and Spotter-v2 with the synthetic datasets.
   - Finetune: We finetune the models with human annotations.

 ### Inference Commands

 #### 1) Use run.py

+To run spotting, you can call `run.py` with the following command:

 ```
 python run.py --module_text_spotting